Cliff Sims: Telegraph Creative

 Sims was named chief executive officer of Telegraph Creative, a corporate marketing, advertising and branding firm based in Birmingham, Alabama.

 The Birmingham News reported that Telegraph Creative received "a federally funded contract worth just under $1 million" with the Alabama Department of Early Childhood Education.

 The Birmingham Business Journal reported that Sims had begun a multi-million dollar, 19,200-square-foot real estate development project in downtown Birmingham to house the headquarters of Telegraph Creative.

 U.S.-China Commission

-In 2024, Speaker Mike Johnson named Sims to the United States–China Economic and Security Review Commission.
+In 2024, U.S. Speaker of the House Mike Johnson named Sims to the United States–China Economic and Security Review Commission.
 Sims was appointed to a two-year term.